What to Pack for Your Apostle Islands Sailing Charter (Essential Checklist & Tips)

 5. Toiletries, Personal Items & Bedding

-- Toothbrush, travel-size toothpaste
+- Toothbrush, travel-size toothpaste, hairbrush, deodorant

-- Sleeping bag or bedding
+- Sleeping bag or bedding and a pillow

-- Towel (for the beach and for showering)
+- Towel (for beach and for showers)

 6. Extras Worth Packing